If you ask me, one of the very best things about living in the United…

 Fresh air alert:

-If you have kids, finding a great park is key to vacation success.
-Those ankle biters need to burn off some steam.
+If you have kids, finding a great park is the key to vacation success.
+Those ankle-biters need to burn off some steam.
 Kidsburg is the kind of park that will make a lasting impression on your little ones.
-This 30,000 square-foot lighted playground is housed within a public park—yep, that means it’s not only fun, but free!
-There’s areas for both little kids and older ones, plus a zipline and swing areas.
+This 30,000 square-foot lighted playground is housed within a public park—yep, that means it’s not only fun but free!
+There are areas for both little kids and older ones, plus a zipline and swing areas.